NobodysLackey/shelf/README.md

 ### ***Description***

-##### "shelf" is an app that allows you to easily keep track of books.
+##### Shelf is an app that allows you to easily keep track of books.
 Whether they are books you own, want, have read, etc.: it's up to you!
 Just select a book and put it on your shelf so you can reference it later!
 ***

 ### ***Technologies Used***